xobs/jig-20/README.md

 * Name: A name describing this interface.
 * Description: A longer paragraph describing this interface.
 * ExecStart: The program to invoke to act as the interface.
+* WorkingDirectory: Directory to run the ExecStart program from.
 * Format: Describes the interface format.
-May be "tsv" or "json".
-Defaults to "tsv" if unspecified.
+May be "text" or "json".
+Defaults to "text" if unspecified.
 * Jigs: A list of jigs that this interface is compatible with.
 Omit this field for "all".

 .coupon